-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-(Amendment No. )

-Filed by the Registrant ⊠
+Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant $\Box$
+Filed by a Party other than the Registrant \square

 Check the appropriate box:

-□ Preliminary Proxy Statement
+\boxtimes Preliminary Proxy Statement

-☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-☑ Definitive Proxy Statement
+Definitive Proxy Statement

-□ Definitive Additional Materials
+Definitive Additional Materials

-□ Soliciting Material under § 240.14a-12
+Soliciting Material under § 240.14a-12

 CVRx, Inc.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement if Other Than the Registrant)

 Payment of Filing Fee (Check all boxes that apply):

-Payment of Filing Fee (Check all boxes that apply): ☑ No fee required.

-No fee required.
+\boxtimes No fee required.

-No fee required.□ Fee paid previously with preliminary materials.
+Fee paid previously with preliminary materials.

+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.